An Agency-Directed Approach to Test Generation for Simulation-based Autonomous Vehicle Verification: Results

 For tests that activate the precondition the average agent score is compiled including 95\% confidence intervals, see Fig.~\ref{f:agentscore}.
 The maximum theoretical score of any agent is 94, which includes 100 points for a successful test subtracting a living cost of one and a road penalty of five; this requires the agent to spawn adjacent to the \textit{precondition zone}.
 For a single agent, scores are similar for all agent behaviours, as only successful tests are included in the scoring.
 As the number of agents increases, the random behaviours diverge from the directed behaviours, and the variance observed for the random behaviour scores increases.
 This indicates that the directed agents display more natural behaviour than those using random.

 As $nA$ increases, the random agents are more often found in the road and hence their average score decreases.
 In contrast, the directed agents are only found crossing the road when they deem fit, and they remain on the pavement at all other times, keeping the score much higher and resulting in more realistic test cases.
+The basis for this rationale is from the general observation that people walk on pavements rather than roads and hence walking in the road is penalised.
 No significant difference between the two directed behaviours can be observed in the score, even with a high number of agents.
 This indicates that both result in similar level of realism in agent behaviour, at least within the limited scope of this example.